Liquid-impregnated surface

 SLIPS type surfaces have a number of advantages over traditional lotus based superhydrophobic surfaces.
 The free flowing liquid allows for the creation of a smooth surface with the ability to self-repair.
-This smooth surface often results in a low sliding angle for both high and low surface tension liquids.
+This smooth surface often results in a low sliding angle for both high and low surface tension liquids, enhancing droplet shedding and heat transfer.
 Finally, SLIPS surfaces can be made optically transparent unlike many traditional superhydrophobic surfaces that scatter light due to having structure on the same order as visible light.